DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

       * intial release in 1969
       * allowed up to seven rings numbered 0 through 6
     * Most modern OS's use a four-ring model (0 - 3) (mostly 2 rings)
+      * **Ring 0: Kernel Mode**
-      * Ring 0 - OS Kernel/Memory (Resident Components)
+        * OS Kernel/Memory (Resident Components)
+        * Full access to all hardware and resources
+        * responsible for low-level tasks such as memory management, process execution, and direct hardware communication
+        * Most privileged
+      * **Ring 1: Supervisory Mode**
-      * Ring 1 - Other OS Components
+        * Other OS Components
+        * Moderate Privilege
+        * used for managing the OS subsystems
+        * limited access compared to Ring 0 but still handles some critical system functions
+        * Managed I/O operations and supervises other system functions
+      * **Ring 2: System Mode**
+        * Less privileged
+        * Often used for higher-level system services
+        * Can interact with kernel-level functionality but cannot directly access hardware
+        * Acts as an intermediary between user apps and the kernel
-      * Ring 2 - Drivers, Protocols, etc.
+        * Drivers, Protocols, etc.
+      * **Ring 3: User Mode**
-      * Ring 3 - User-Level Programs and Applications
+        * User-Level Programs and Applications
+        * Restricted from directly accessing hardware or critical system resources
+        * Ensures that user applciations cannot compromise the system's stability or security
+        * Least privileged
       * NOTE:
         * Rings 0-2 run in supervisory or privilege mode
         * Rings 3 runs in user mode (programs run in a sandbox)